wagtail/wagtail/docs/reference/pages/panels.md

 ## Built-in Fields and Choosers

-Django's field types are automatically recognised and provided with an appropriate widget for input.
-Just define that field the normal Django way and pass the field name into
+Wagtail's panel mechanism automatically recognises Django model fields and provides them with an appropriate widget for input.
+You can use it by defining the field in your Django model as normal and passing the field name into
-[`FieldPanel`](wagtail.admin.panels.FieldPanel) when defining your panels.
-Wagtail will take care of the rest.
+[`FieldPanel`](wagtail.admin.panels.FieldPanel) (or a suitable panel type) when defining your panels.

-Here are some Wagtail-specific types that you might include as fields in your models.
+Here are some built-in panel types that you can use in your panel definitions.
+These are all subclasses of the base [`Panel`](wagtail.admin.panels.Panel) class, and unless otherwise noted, they accept all of `Panel`'s parameters in addition to their own.

 ```{eval-rst}
 .. module:: wagtail.admin.panels